Six Pack Abs Workout For Upper and Lower Abs

 1. Sit Ups

-How To Do Sit-Ups
+How To Do

-3. Hold this position for a second before slowly lowering back to the starting position, making the negative portion of the rep as slow and deliberate as the positive portion.
+5. Make the negative portion of the rep as slow and deliberate as the positive portion.

 2. Crunch

+Crunches are another excellent exercise for your upper abs workout.
 The crunch motion occurs in the upper spine, and your shoulders rise a few inches off the floor.

-How To Do Crunch
+How To Do

-2. Place your hands behind your head, contract through your abs to lift your shoulders and upper back off the floor.
+3. Contract through your ab muscles to lift your shoulders and upper back off the floor.

 3. V-Up

-The V-Up also known as a jackknife is a full-body move that works your core, legs, back, and shoulders.
+The V-Up, also known as a jackknife, is a full-body move that works your core, legs, back, and shoulders.
 The exercise works the upper and lower abs muscles simultaneously to build an impressive six-pack abs.

-How To Do V-Ups
+How To

 1. Lie down on the floor on your back with your arms extended straight back behind your head.